RamaEdge/iot-edge-patterns/README.md

 - An OPC UA Client to receive OPC UA data from an OPC UA Server
 - OpenTelemetry to capture metrics, logs, and traces for applications running on the edge

-- A Kubernetes Cluster to manage and execute applications.

-- An MQTT Broker and Client to send MQTT messages to the Cloud.

-- An OPCUA Client to receive OPCUA data from an OPCUA Server

-- Open-telemetry to capture Metrics, logs and traces for applications running on the Edge

 ## Deploying an IoT Edge Gateway

 There are multiple ways by which you can deploy applications on the IoT Edge Gateway.
 You can use `GitOps` which allows you to synchronize Kubernetes yamls to the Kubernetes Cluster running on the Edge.